dudgns2947/dudgns2947/README.md

-### <div align="center">I'm yeonghun-Kim, a Back-end developer.
+### <div align="center"👋 I'm yeonghun-Kim, a Back-end developer.
 This is where I record what I've studied. 🚀</div>

-- 🔭 I’m currently working on [Github](https://github.com/dudgns2947)
+- 🎢 I’m currently working on [Github](https://github.com/dudgns2947)

-- 🌱 I’m currently learning Typescript and NestJS
+- 📝 I’m currently learning Typescript and NestJS

 - ❓ Ask me about anything related to MERN stack and related technologies

-- ⚡ Contact Me : dudgns2947@gmail.com
+- 🎈 Contact Me : dudgns2947@gmail.com

 <br/>